MarisaNicoleSloan/career-portfolio/levels-of-care/README.md

 <b>Database Integration</b>

 I leveraged PostgreSQL, a relational database, to store and manage information about addiction and mental health facilities.
 This database included details about specializations, treatment options, and support tiers.
-This structured approach allowed us to provide users with comprehensive and up-to-date information.
+This structured approach provided users with comprehensive and up-to-date information, since the data was refreshed on a daily basis.
 GraphQL queries were configured to efficiently retrieve data from the database and present it in an organized manner.

 <b>React-Based User Interface</b>

-Built a dynamic and user-friendly interface using ReactJS to display information about these facilities.
+I built the interface using ReactJS to display information about these facilities.
 This allowed users to easily navigate and explore the treatment options available to them.
-The user interface was designed to be intuitive and accessible, catering to a diverse user base.

 <b>Conditional Hyperlinks</b>